priyansh-13/priyansh-13/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+--> 🔭 I’m currently a IT student.

-- 🌱 I’m currently learning ...
+--> 🌱 I’m currently learning python as well as c language.

-- 👯 I’m looking to collaborate on ...
+--> 👯 I’m here to learn more and explore more.

-- 🤔 I’m looking for help with ...
+--> 🤔 A friend in need is friend indeed.

-- 💬 Ask me about ...
+--> 💬 Ask me about any thing you want to.

-- 📫 How to reach me: ...
+--> 📫 How to reach me: insta-> _priyansh__13

-- 😄 Pronouns: ...
+--> 😄 Pronouns: pronounce as you wish.

-- ⚡ Fun fact: ...
+--> ⚡ Fun fact: i work 17 hrs a day.

--->
+--> ITM(SLS)BARODA UNIVERSITY